Hszemray/Lipid_Nomenclature_Conversion/README.md

 # Lipid_Nomenclature_Conversion

-This repository contains a function to update the nomenclature of lipid species in your dataset.
+This repository contains a function to update the nomenclature of lipid species in your dataset for the ANPC targeted lipid method

 Many thanks to Alanah Grant-St James for providing the nomenclature key.